abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

  27 /a/b/c/ab.c

 while for last modification time with -t, and -st for both
-And so forth, as many directories nested under it as OS is capable
+and for directory depth with -d1, -d2 or -d3... so forth, as many directories nested under it as the OS limit

-it may be navigated as absolute path too
+it may be navigated in absolute path
 $ cd /z
 $ Tes@Linux /z
 $ l /a/b/c/m*.c